Thanksgiving is the perfect time to be reminded of the importance of gratitude.

 45. Batteries: Cars, boats, planes, cell phones, flashlights, MP3 players, IPads, garage door clickers, and anything else that makes life portable and needs electricity.
 Life is simply more convenient with batteries.
 I’m grateful for them.

 46. Air conditioning: I still remember the summer 5 years ago when my wife was pregnant in a house without air conditioning.
 There were some record highs that summer.
 My wife was miserable.
 So we got air conditioning.
 It was beautiful.
 I am grateful for that beauty and the effect it had on the mood of my pregnant, morning-sick wife.
 Again, enough said.

 47. The gift of voice: Whispering love in the ear of your loved ones, yelling for your team at a game, singing, laughing, debating important issues, thanking someone for their kindness, speaking passionately about gratitude or breaking barriers or overcoming fears and living happy lives of character.

 There is a difference between being grateful for something and being a grateful person.
-The more we look around us and truly feel grateful for all the amazing blessings that make up our daily lives, the happier life will be.
+The more we truly feel grateful for all the amazing blessings that make up our daily lives, the happier we will be.